Frank Millard

 Frank Gurnee Millard (March 1, 1892 – November 12, 1976) was an American politician and football player.

 Early life and education

 Millard was born in Corunna, Michigan, in 1892, the son of Frank A. Millard and Emma (Gurnee) Millard.
 He attended the public schools in Corunna.
 He subsequently attended the University of Michigan, receiving his bachelor's degree in 1914 and a law degree in 1916.
-While attending Michigan, Millard played guard for the Michigan Wolverines football team from 1912-1915.
+While attending Michigan, Millard played guard for the Michigan Wolverines football team from 1912 to 1915.

 Career

 After receiving his law degree, Millard became an attorney in Flint, Michigan.
 During World War I, he served as an artillery lieutenant in the U.S. Army in France.
 In 1921, he helped organize the Michigan National Guard.
-He was active in Republican Party politics and served as the chairman of the Genesse County Republican Committee from 1922-1924 and in 1940.
-He was a member of the Republican State Central Committee from 1948-1950.
+He was active in Republican Party politics and served as the chairman of the Genesse County Republican Committee from 1922 to 1924 and in 1940.
+He was a member of the Republican State Central Committee from 1948 to 1950.